 Services for Family Caregivers of Post-9/11 Veterans

-The new program will provide additional assistance to primary Family Caregivers of eligible post 9/11 Veterans and Service members.
-New services for this group include:
+This program will provide additional assistance to primary Family Caregivers of eligible post 9/11 Veterans and Service members.
+Services include:

 To apply for the Comprehensive Assistance for Family Caregivers follow this link to answer preliminary questions and download an application.

 The application enables Veterans to designate one primary Family Caregiver and up to two secondary Family Caregivers, if desired.
 Caregiver Support Coordinators are available at every VA Medical Center to assist Veterans and their Family Caregivers with the application process.
 To find your Caregiver Support Coordinator, visit the Help Near Home page.
 Additional application assistance is available at 1-877-222 VETS (8387).